How can we help you?

 How is Scoop cheaper and how do you calculate savings?

-Trip lengths on Scoop are the same, but the cost is split between everyone in the car.
-Riders and Drivers save on gas and car maintenance by splitting the cost of the commute.
+Trip distances remain the same when you carpool, but the cost is split between everyone in the car.
+Both Riders and Drivers save on gas and vehicle maintenance by sharing the commute.

 How is my CO2 savings calculated?
 How many trees are required to offset the same amount of CO2?

-We use formulas and data provided by the EPA, American Forests and other NGOs/agencies to estimate CO2 emissions per mile not driven by Riders who use Scoop.
+We use formulas and data provided by the EPA, American Forests, and other environmental organizations to estimate CO₂ emissions per mile not driven by Riders who use Scoop.

-Pounds of CO2 reduced by Scoop (taking 50% of cars off the road) / 5.976 = number of tree equivalents
+1. Determine the total pounds of CO₂ reduced by using Scoop (e.g., taking 50% of cars off the road).

 Comments